franciscoguemes/DbWS/README.md

 contexts you will be using.
 For this purpose, please have a look to the file [CONTEXTS_FILE.md](https://github.com/franciscoguemes/DbWS/blob/master/CONTEXTS_FILE.md).

-Finally you will need to create a logging file to supply the logging configuration.
+Finally, you will need to create a logging file to supply the logging configuration.
 See the section [LOGGING_FILE.md](https://github.com/franciscoguemes/DbWS/blob/master/LOGGING_FILE.md) for this purpose.